Webster's Dictionary: Revisions and updates

 Since the 1961 publication of the Third, Merriam-Webster has reprinted the main text of the dictionary with only minor corrections.
-To add new words, they created an Addenda Section in 1966, included in the front matter, which was expanded in 1971, 1976, 1981, 1986, 1993, and 2002.
+To add new words, they created an Addenda Section in 1966, which was expanded in 1971, 1976, 1981, 1986, 1993, and 2002.
 However, the rate of additions was much slower than it had been throughout the previous hundred years.

 Following the purchase of Merriam-Webster by Encyclopædia Britannica, Inc. in 1964, a three-volume version was issued for many years as a supplement to the encyclopedia.
 At the end of volume three, this edition included the Britannica World Language Dictionary, 474 pages of translations between English and French, German, Italian, Spanish, Swedish, and Yiddish.

-A CD-ROM version of the complete text, with thousands of additional new words and definitions from the "addenda", was published by Merriam-Webster in 2000, and is often packaged with the print edition.
-The third edition was published in 2000 on Merriam-Webster's website as a subscription service.
+A CD-ROM version of the complete text, incorporating thousands of additional new words and definitions from the addenda, was published by Merriam-Webster in 2000, and was packaged with the print edition.
+The third edition was republished in 2000 as a subscription-based website.

+Merriam-Webster Unabridged (2013)

-Planning for a Fourth edition of the Unabridged began with a 1988 memo from Merriam-Webster president William Llewellyn but was repeatedly deferred in favor of updates to the more lucrative Collegiate.
+Planning for a fourth edition of the Unabridged began with a 1988 memo from then-Merriam-Webster president William Llewellyn, but was repeatedly deferred in favor of updates to the more lucrative Collegiate Dictionary.
 Work on a full revision finally began in 2009.

-In January 2013, the Third New International website service was rebranded as the Unabridged with the first "Release" of 4,800 new and revised entries added to the site.
-There were two further "Releases" in 2014.
+In January 2013, the Third New International subscription website was rebranded as Merriam-Webster Unabridged with the first release of 4,800 new and revised entries added to the site.
+There were two further releases in 2014.
 The revised website is not branded as the "Fourth edition" and it is unlikely that a print version will ever be produced, because demand is declining and its increased size would make it unwieldy and expensive.